MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/index.md

 #### Tag notifications
 Tag notifications are notification messages that are targeted to all the devices that are subscribed to a particular tag.

-Tags represent topics of interest to the user and provide the ability to receive notifications according to the chosen interest.
+Tags-based notifications allow segmentation of notifications based on subject areas or topics.
+Notification recipients can choose to receive notifications only if it is about a subject or topic that is of interest.
+Therefore, tags-based notification provides a means to segment recipients.
+This feature enables you to define tags and send or receive messages by tags.
+A message is targeted to only the devices that are subscribed to a tag.

 #### Broadcast notifications
-Broadcast notifications are a form of tag push notifications that are targeted to all subscribed devices.
-Broadcast notifications are enabled by default for any push-enabled MobileFirst application by a subscription to a reserved `Push.all` tag (auto-created for every device).
+Broadcast notifications are a form of tag push notifications that are targeted to all subscribed devices, and are enabled by default for any push-enabled MobileFirst application by a subscription to a reserved `Push.all` tag (auto-created for every device).
 Broadcast notifications can be disabled by unsubscribing from the reserved `Push.all` tag.

-#### User Authenticated Notifications
+#### Unicast Notifications
-User Authenticated Notifications are notifications secured with OAuth.
+Unicast notifications, or User Authenticated Notifications that are secured with OAuth.
+These are notification messages target a particular device or a userID(s).
+The userID in the user subscription can come from the underlying security context.

-> For more information about notifications types, see the topic about push notifications in the user documentation.
+**Note:** Unicast notifications do not contain any tag in the payload.
+The notification message can target multiple devices or users by specifying multiple deviceIDs or userIDs respectively, in the target block of the POST message API.

 ## SMS Notifications
 To start receiving SMS notifications, an application must first register to an SMS notification subscription.
 To subscribe to SMS notifications, the user supplies a mobile phone number and approves the notification subscription.
 A subscription request is sent to the MobileFirst Server upon receipt of the user approval.
 When a notification is retrieved from the MobileFirst Operations Console, it is processed and sent through a preconfigured SMS gateway.